khiranadwicahyo/Weather-Related-Disease-Prediction/README.md

 ## Model
-There is two model that we use in this projects:
+There is two models that we use in this projects:

 **1. Random Forest:**